Google Logo

 Google Logo 1998

-Google was registered in 1998, and the same year, a new logo was created using Baskerville Bold font.
-The designers revised the color palette, coloring the letters in green (“G” and “l”), red (first “o” and “e”), yellow (second “o”), and blue (lowercase “g”).
-Rumors suggest this logo was modeled in GIMP.
-The question of its creator remains open: some sources claim Sergey Brin, while others attribute it to Larry Page.
+Google was founded in 1998, and that same year, a new logo was created using the Baskerville Bold font.
+The designers revised the color palette, coloring the letters in green (“G” and “l”), red (the first “o” and “e”), yellow (the second “o”), and blue (the lowercase “g”).
+Rumor has it that this logo was created in GIMP.
+The question of its creator remains open: some sources attribute it to Sergey Brin, while others attribute it to Larry Page.

 1998 – 1999